ansys/grantami-bomanalytics/doc/source/index/intro.rst

 evaluating compliance of products, assemblies, specifications, and materials against legislations.
-The Granta MI Sustainability solution includes a REST API for evaluating the environmental performance of products, assemblies, materials, manufacturing and transports.
+The Granta MI Sustainability solution includes a REST API for evaluating the environmental performance of products, assemblies, materials, manufacturing and transport stages.
 This package automatically abstracts generated code into an easy-to-use client library.